3768 visits to this profile.

 At the end of 2012, I completed my Portuguese to English translation of author Isabel Craveiro's book, "A Grande Ogiva."

-My 2013 French to English translation of author Jean Godde's book, entitled "Manipulations of States", is available on amazon.com.
+My 2013 French to English translation of author Jean Godde's book, titled "Manipulation of States", is available on amazon.com.

 During the last six months of 2011, I was on call, 7 days a week, to translate Italian-language press releases into English for one of Italy's leading newspapers.

-In addition, I write book reviews/critiques of fiction and non-fiction books for a Chicago publisher and a New York City book review service.
+In addition, I have written book reviews/critiques of fiction and non-fiction books for a Chicago publisher and a couple of book review services.

 I have a private tutoring practice of Spanish and French for high school students.
 Certified to teach in the State of Ohio.

 My BA degree in Spanish and French, Cum Laude, was earned at Hiram College.
-Beyond that I have successfully completed translator training and journalism courses, as well as psychology and social work courses at the graduate level.
+Beyond that, I successfully completed translator training and journalism courses, as well as psychology and social work courses at the graduate level.
 My undergraduate minor was political science (International Relations).

 Pricing / Other services